lbalazscs/Pixelitor/stuff/Roadmap.md

 The [Flat Look and Feel](https://github.com/JFormDesigner/FlatLaf) could be a theme option.
 This is how Pixelitor would look with it:

 ![Flat Dark Theme](roadmap_images/pixelitor_flat.png)

+(This is already implemented in the latest GitHub version)

 ## Seeds in Presets